homelesshack/homelesstemplate/index.md

 **Remember:** You don't need any IT to start prototyping.
 Pens and paper are quick and easy or you could even use a smart phone to film yourself acting out a scenario!

 You don't need a lot of IT equipment or loads of technical skills to create prototypes.
 You can grab some [images](https://www.google.co.uk/search?q=smartphone+vector+free+download&tbm=isch) from the web and create a story boards in your favourite presentation software.
-For a similar amount of effort you can create something that you can share online and people can try on their computer of mobile phone.
+For a similar amount of effort you can create something that you can share online and people can try on their computer or mobile phone.
 Why not give it a try?

 ### Sign up for GitHub